Gregory-Levkine/Personal/README.md

 # Personal Repertoire of files

-FinalAssignment.py - This file was developed using pair programming for the final assignment for a class
+FinalAssignment.py - This file was developed using pair programming for the final assignment of a class